JasperFx/wolverine/docs/tutorials/best-practices.md

 encountered systems build using other messaging frameworks that suffered from this problem.

 ## Keep Your Call Stacks Short

+Honestly, as a follow up to the previous statement, we highly advise you to make your "call stacks" short within message handlers to help make your code easier to reason about.
+And by "call stack," we mean how many other different code files or types underneath the message handler will you have to jump through to really understand how a command or event message is handled?
+What we've found in our own development is that for whatever value layering provides for loose coupling, it can easily do even more damage for your ability to reason about and modify the code as a whole.

+To be blunt, the Wolverine team is not a fan of Onion/Clean Architecture approaches with a lot of layering.
+Wolverine leans hard into that "A-Frame Architecture" idea as a way of creating loose coupling between technical concerns and business logic with simpler code than we think you can achieve with more typical layered, hexagonal architecture approaches.

 ## Attaining IMessageBus